kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 nitty-gritty.
 -->

 We propose a new field `.spec.schedulingGates` to the Pod API.
-The field is defaulted to nil.
+The field is defaulted to nil (equivalent to an empty map).

 For Pods carrying non-nil `.spec.schedulingGates`, they will be "parked" in scheduler's internal unschedulablePods pool, and only get tried when the field is mutated to nil.